spdx/spdx-spec/chapters/5-snippet-information.md

 (iv) the SPDX document creator has intentionally provided no information (no meaning should be implied by doing so).

-If the Concluded License is not the same as the License Information in File, a written explanation should be provided in the Comments on License field (section X.5).
-With respect to `NOASSERTION`, a written explanation in the Comments on License field (section X.7) is preferred.
+If the Concluded License is not the same as the License Information in File, a written explanation should be provided in the Comments on License field ([section 5.7](#5.7)).
+With respect to `NOASSERTION`, a written explanation in the Comments on License field ([section 5.7](#5.7)) is preferred.

 **5.5.2** Intent: Here, the intent is for the SPDX document creator to reconcile the license information known about the snippet,  what license information is in the file itself and other objective information for a package, along with the results from any scanning tools, to arrive at a reasonably objective conclusion as to what license governs the snippet.